 If you are a high school player wanting to continue playing in college, then baseball is probably your passion and focus.
 But, there is more to life than baseball.
-Athletes know that life can change very quickly, and it is absolutely essential that you have a backup plan.
-As a pitcher, you are one pitch away from a career ending arm injury.
+The last year plus has show us that life can change very quickly, and it is absolutely essential that you have a backup plan.
+Athletes are very familiar with the saying, “Play like it’s your last game.”
+As a pitcher, you could be one pitch away from a career ending arm injury.
 As a position player, you are one bad step away from a knee, ankle, or hamstring injury that can drastically change your baseball career.
-You don’t have to focus on potential injuries, but you should think about backup options to ensure your happiness in a life without baseball.
+You don’t have to focus on potential injuries, but you should think about your college decision as much more than a baseball decision so you can ensure your happiness in a life without baseball.

 Here is an important question to ask yourself as you consider colleges and create a backup plan: